-Who was the first Abraham was the first to be called a Hebrew.
-(See person to be called Genesis 14:13.)
-Ivri (ee-vree), which means "Hebrew," is from a Hebrew? a word that means "on the other side."
+Who was the first person to be called a Hebrew?
+Abraham was the first to be called a Hebrew.
+(See Genesis 14:13.)
+Ivri (ee-vree), which means "Hebrew," is from a word that means "on the other side."
 Abraham was called a Hebrew because the entire world was on one side - believing in idolatry - and Abraham stood alone on the other side believing in one God.
-How did the Abraham was the father of Isaac, and Isaac was the Hebrews become father of Jacob.
-His offspring was his legacy of the nation of the nation Israel.
+How did the Hebrews become the nation of Israel?
+Abraham was the father of Isaac, and Isaac was the father of Jacob.
 Jacob's name was changed to Israel.
-His children were the of Israel?
-12 tribes of Israel which became the nation of Israel continuing the legacy.
-How did Israel Aside from being the descendants of Abraham, Israel become God's also had to choose God all on their own.
-The nation of chosen nation?
-Israel chose God when they received the Ten Commandments.
-Jewish tradition teaches that God first offered the Bible to every also had to choose God all on their own.
+His children were the 12 tribes of Israel which became the nation of Israel.
+How did Israel become God's chosen nation?
+Aside from being the descendants of Abraham, Israel also had to choose God all on their own.
 The nation of Israel chose God when they received the Ten Commandments.
 Jewish tradition teaches that God first offered the Bible to every other nation.
 Each nation first asked what was in the Bible, and each one rejected the Bible for one reason or another.
 Only the Israelites accepted God's Word without any questions.
 They said, "We will do and we will listen" before even hearing what God would say.
 God said that the Israelites would be His special chosen nation forever.
 The Bible tells us in Exodus 24:7, "Then he [Moses] took the Book of the Covenant and read it to the people.
-They responded, 'We will do everything the LORD has said; we will obey.'"
+They responded, 'We will do everything the LORD has said; we will obey."